John Challen

 John Bonamy Challen (23 March 1863 – 5 June 1937) was a Welsh amateur sportsman who played first-class cricket and association football during the late 19th century.
 He played football for Corinthian F.C., and was selected to play for Wales four times between 1887 and 1890.
 As a cricketer, he made over 50 first-class appearances, all for Somerset County Cricket Club.
 His availability in both sports was limited by his career in education; he was headmaster at a number of schools across southern England.

-Challen was considered one of Somerset's principle amateur batsmen during the late 1880s and early 1890s, when he frequently finished near the top of their batting averages.
+Challen was considered one of Somerset's principal amateur batsmen during the late 1880s and early 1890s, when he frequently finished near the top of their batting averages.
 His style was more defensive than many of his fellow amateurs, and he was often praised for playing vital innings to keep Somerset's batting together.
 He scored the only first-class century of his career in 1893 against Sussex, but began to appear less often after 1894, finally bowing out of county cricket after the 1899 season.
 In all, he scored 1,656 first-class runs at an average of 19.71.

-Life and education career
+Early life and background

 John Bonamy Challen was born in Ruthin, Denbighshire, Wales, on 26 March 1863.
-He was the son of a school master based at Ruthin Grammar School, though the family home was in Nunney, near Frome in east Somerset.
+He was the son of a school master based at Ruthin Grammar School; the family home was later in Nunney, near Frome in east Somerset.
 He was educated at Honiton Grammar School, Philberds School and then Marlborough College.
+He gained a competitive scholarship to Marlborough in 1877, in which year his father John Louis Challen, who had been ordained priest in 1870 from the Salisbury Diocesan Theological College, became rector of Nunney.
+By 1882 his father was involved in bankruptcy proceedings.
+His younger brother Louis Bonamy (born 1868) went to Derby School on a choral award, and then Durham University.
+He also became a schoolmaster, teaching in Crediton as John had.

-At Marlborough, he played for the school's cricket team in 1879, and played at Lord's in their annual fixture against Rugby School, in which he scored 15 and 4 runs, and took one wicket, though Marlborough lost the match by 97 runs.
+At Marlborough, Challen played for the school's cricket team in 1879, and played at Lord's in their annual fixture against Rugby School, in which he scored 15 and 4 runs, and took one wicket, though Marlborough lost the match by 97 runs.